RonBers/itelective3-web/README.md

 ![Untitled_Artwork](https://user-images.githubusercontent.com/93243154/209270611-b224589b-6cf6-4386-8ff8-ae284efe6979.png)
 # Shiver
 Shiver is a **_simple student assessment management system_** for the students of Ateneo de Davao Univesity - School of Education.
-It designed to let the students monitor their grades for the semester.
-Additionally, the respective teachers for each course have access to the grades of their students.
-Teachers can monitor, make changes, finalize, and submit the grades of their respective students through the system.
+It's designed to let the students monitor their semester grades, account balance, registration information, curriculum, professor and school information, class offerings, and general semestral schedule, to name a few.
+Additionally, the respective teachers for each course have access to their student's grades.
+Teachers can monitor, make changes, finalize, submit, and distribute their students' grades through the system.
+They can also easily search for a student with a search function that automates the whole process.

 The term _shiver_ is used to call a group of sharks in the wild.
+It is also what students feel when they are about to see their grades and fees.

 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)
 ![Laravel](https://img.shields.io/badge/laravel-%23FF2D20.svg?style=for-the-badge&logo=laravel&logoColor=white)